 To learn more about our Field Trip programs contact us at HERC@MilwaukeeJewish.org.

-Join HERC Educators on a visit to the Illinois Holocaust Museum and Education Center in Skokie, Illinois for their docent led museum program “In Our Voices”.
+Join HERC Educators on a visit to the Illinois Holocaust Museum & Education Center in Skokie, Illinois for their docent-led museum program “In Our Voices”.

 *A discounted $5 per student Museum entrance fee is required.
-SUBSIDIES ARE AVAILABLE.
+Travel subsidies are available.

 HERC Educators and Holocaust survivors will recount the history and stories of the Holocaust in this contemplative outdoor setting located at the Harry & Rose Samson Family Jewish Community Center in Whitefish Bay.